Rivallon I of Dol

 Rivallon I of Dol (died c.
 1065) was the first lord of Combourg from before 1040.
 He was born to Hamo I, Viscount of Alet and Roianteline.
 Rivallon's eldest brother was Hamo II Viscount of Alet, while his next eldest brother Josselin became the seigneur of Diana.
-Another brother Jungeon became Archbishop of Dol, Rivallon also had a sister Imogen who was married to a knight of Alan III of Brittany a man she completely dominated becoming the eventual guardian of their son Brien.
+Another brother, Jungeon, became Archbishop of Dol.
+Rivallon also had a sister Imogen who was married to a knight of Alan III of Brittany -- a man she completely dominated, becoming the eventual guardian of their son Brien.
 Hamo I also had a natural son Saloman who was the given the fief of Garclip later known as the seigneurie of Du Guseclin.

-Rivallon married Aremburga du Puiset, the daughter of Evrard, Count of Bretueil.
+Rivallon married Aremburga du Puiset, the daughter of Evrard, Count of Breteuil.
 He died around 1065.

 Dol rebels against Conan II

 Rivallon was influenced by William the Conqueror, the Duke of Normandy.

-In this period Normandy and Brittany clashed with each other in border skirmishes.
-Before William had become Duke, the Breton tribal lands of the Cotentin Peninsula, near Dol, had been ceded to Norman rule.
-When Duke Alan III of Brittany died in 1040, he left Brittany to his infant son Conan II with his younger brother, Odo of Penthievre, acting as Conan's Regent.
+In this period, Normandy and Brittany clashed with each other in border skirmishes.
+Before William had become Duke, the Breton tribal lands of the Cotentin Peninsula near Dol had been ceded to Norman rule.
+When Duke Alan III of Brittany died in 1040, he left Brittany to his infant son Conan II with his younger brother Odo of Penthievre acting as Conan's Regent.
 Odo challenged Conan II by refusing to relinquish rule on Conan's achieving his majority.
 Conan could not affirm his rule as Duke until he managed to imprison Odo in 1057.

-Following this, in 1065 William, as Duke of Normandy convinced Rivallon to rebel against Conan II, Duke of Brittany with the aid of Geoffrey III of Anjou.
+In 1065 William, as Duke of Normandy convinced Rivallon to rebel against Conan II, Duke of Brittany with the aid of Geoffrey III of Anjou.
 This rebellion was the first major conflict of the Breton-Norman War.